filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 ---
-title: "Installing Alex Custom Firmware on Aquila 3D Printer: A Step-by-Step Guide"
+title: "Installing Alex Custom Firmware on Aquila 3D Printer - A Step-by-Step Guide"
 date: 2022-12-10
 slug: "aquila-custom-firmware-guide"
 description: ""Get the most out of your Aquila 3D printer by installing the powerful Alex Custom Firmware.
 This guide will walk you through the installation process, step-by-step, providing the best the procedures order to avoid mistakes.
 Upgrade your Aquila 3D Printer today with our easy guide."